Types Of Resistors – Applications, Conclusion And FAQs

 Linear Resistor

-The current in the linear resistor will be directly proportional to the voltage applied to the resistor.
-The resultant graph of the linear resistor will be between the current (I) and voltage (V).
-The linear resistor graph will have a straight I-V curve.
+The current in a linear resistor will be directly proportional to the voltage applied to it.
+The resultant graph of the linear resistor will be between the current (I) and voltage (V), resulting in a straight I-V curve.

 Linear resistors are further divided into two types: